adrianj/RemoteTimelapseWP8/readme.txt

 Key limitation is obviously shot-to-shot time as entire image will need to be transferred via wifi, and some phones (eg, Lumia 1020) are pretty slow anyway.
 But then, that's what timelapse is all about!
 So long as the timing is consistent.

+(NB: Development for me has stalled.
+I can't install the Windows Phone 8 SDK on my Windows 7 development PC)